open-metadata/docs/content/metadata-ui/connectors/database/snowflake/cli.md

 <h4>Source Configuration - Service Connection</h4>

-- **username**: Specify the User to connect to Snoflake.
+- **username**: Specify the User to connect to Snowflake.
 It should have enough privileges to read all the metadata.
 - **password**: Password to connect to Snowflake.
 - **account**: Enter the details for the Snowflake Account.
 - **role**: Enter the details of the Snowflake Account Role.
 This is an optional detail.